bahrus/custom-enhancements/README.md

 > [!NOTE]
 > What follows is a ridiculously large proposal.
 At the risk of stating the obvious, I think it would make sense to roll it out in stages, starting with the most pressing, least controversial needs.
 Flaws in obscure features that I may have missed shouldn't jettison other asks, I hope.

 ## Why a function, and not a class or a class mixin?

 Classes are also supported, as described below.
 But for this simple example, a class would appear to be overkill.
 Note that event listeners do *not* in [themselves cause a memory leak](https://github.com/whatwg/dom/issues/1396).

 ## Why "inject"?

 Just a suggestion.
-Other suggestions are "enhance", "enhanceWith",...
+Other suggestions are "enhance", "enhanceWith", "decorate", "decorateWith", the sky is the limit.
+The specific suggestion of "inject" will become clearer in what follows, hopefully.

 ## Why the long attribute names?